MonBoza/language/README.md

 ## Known Bugs

-* Submit button still dose not function. ** I changed from radio form and updated some of the JavaScript and got it functions
+* Submit button still dose not function.
+  ** I changed from radio form and updated some of the JavaScript and got it functions
-*
+* I cant answer the questions once they have already been answered.
+   ** I found .reset() on stack overflow I tried it and it worked

 ## License